 Going Agile has more or less become the norm these days.
 As it's almost been 20 years since the release of the Agile manifesto, many teams have already adopted its values and principles.
 However, that's only one side of the coin - the team side.
 When talking about the broader, organizational side, things are a little bit different.

-Applying Agile on the team-level gives results but they are often limited to the improved performance of a single team.
-Especially in large businesses, that might turn out to be ineffective in case all other organizational structures keep their traditional way of operating.
-After all, companies are systems and not simply the collection of teams.
+Applying Agile on the team-level gives results, but they are often limited to a single team's improved performance.
+Especially in large businesses, that might turn out to be ineffective if all other organizational structures keep their traditional way of operating.
+After all, companies are systems and not merely the collection of teams.
 Or to use the words of Dr. Russel Ackoff:

 “A system is never the sum of its parts.
 It is the product of the interaction of its parts.”

 That is why scaling Agile is the path to achieving real business efficiency to the full potential of your company.
 In fact, given today's highly volatile business environment, organizations are beginning to see this as a necessary step for their long-term survivability.

 What is Agile at Scale?

 Scaling Agile is about taking the Agile mindset with its principles and practices beyond the team level and applying it across the organization.
 This involves a cultural change and a global transformation of a company toward a more value-focused business environment.
 The goal is to create a symbiosis between all organizational structures and effectively respond to emerging changes or risks on the market.

 Achieving agility at scale is much easier said than done.
 Companies need to have a well-oiled system in place to bring Agile practices across multiple teams and to the highest portfolio and strategic layers.
 To do that in practice, many of them typically turn to a specific scaling framework and abide by its rules.

 While there is nothing wrong with this approach, it could turn out to be very cumbersome and expensive in the long run.
 That's why we would like to introduce you to an alternative way of scaling Agile across the organization - the Kanban way.